Think Like a Monk Book Summary I Jay Shetty

 1) Identity –

-• Jay states that we have so much layered identity and we constantly struggle to play the part in impressing others, that we miss out our real selves and don’t dare to do things we like to do just to avoid criticism or upsetting others.
+• Jay states that we have so many layered identities, and we constantly struggle to play a part in impressing others that we miss out on our authentic selves and don’t dare to do things we like to do to avoid criticism or upsetting others.

-• Line worth pondering about Identity – I am not what I think I am, I am not what you think I am, I am what I think, you think I am.
+• A line worth pondering about Identity – I am not what I think I am, I am not what you think I am, I am what I think, you think I am.

 • The only way to build a meaningful life is to filter out that noise and look within.
 No matter what you think your values are, your actions tell the real story.
 What we do with our spare time shows what we value.